Call-for-Code-for-Racial-Justice/Legit-Info/docs/STYLE.md

 uppercase ASCII letter.
 Example:  thisFunctionName
 * CapWords -- often called PascalCase or upper CamelCase -- all words start with uppercase, with no spaces in between.
 Example:  ThisFunctionName
+* Kebab-case -- similar to SnakeCase, but with words separated by hyphens, used for file names, object names, and command line parameters.

 ## Python Style Guide